-Title: Navigating Private Insurance in Canada Date and time: November 30, 2017 from 1pm-2pm ET Register now!
 Canadians are often uncertain about the role and limits of their private insurance coverage.
 Let’s change that.
-For this webinar, we’re joined by Suzanne Lepage, private health plan specialist, for a discussion of Canada’s private drug plan marketplace
+The slides for this webinar can be viewed at our Slideshare account.
+For this webinar, we were joined by Suzanne Lepage, private health plan specialist, for a discussion of Canada’s private drug plan marketplace and its overlap with

 The Canadian Cancer Survivor Network (CCSN) held their annual Legislative Reception at Queen’s Park On October 26, 2017.
 The Reception was an opportunity for patients, MPPs and doctors to discuss cancer-associated thrombosis (CAT), and, despite the ongoing election-prep furor in the Ontario Legislature, the turn out to the event surpassed that of previous years.
 Over 30